 Due to its toughness, natural UV barrier properties and chemical resistance HDPE is one of the most widely used packaging resins.
-It is easily injection molded or blow molded into a bottle, pail, tub or closure.
-In its natural state HDPE appears a milky white color.
+It is easily injection molded, blow molded, or otherwise processed into a bottle, canister, pail, tub, squeeze tube or closure.
+In its natural state, HDPE appears a milky white color.
 This is due to light reflection on the polymer structure rather than a colorant.

 HDPE properties are commonly enhanced with colorants, additives and fillers, or it is placed alongside other polymers in a multi-layer package.
 Each modification and addition to the natural HDPE in a package must be considered for its effect on the recycling stream.
 Non HDPE packaging features should either be economically removed from the HDPE in the typical recycling process or be compatible with HDPE in future uses.
 Of particular concern are mineral fillers or additives that cause the overall blend to sink in water.
 The density of HDPE is .94-.96 so it floats in water.
 Density is an important property as reclaimers typically rely on float-sink tanks to separate polymers and to remove contaminants.